Workshop on Geometry Related to the Langlands Programme

 of simple modules of H when the parameters are sufficiently good.
 (The title

 Deligne-Langlands means that our classification looks unmodified when compared

 Paul Mezo, Carleton University

 Spectral transfer for real twisted endoscopy

-The theory of endoscopy attaches to a reductive algebraic group
+The theory of endoscopy attaches to a reductive algebraic group a collection

-groups.
-The harmonic analysis of the reductive group is conjectured to be related to that of the
+analysis of the reductive group is conjectured to be related to that of the

 endoscopic groups.
 In the context of real groups, the standard conjectures

 have been proven by Shelstad.
 In the more general real context, in which automorphisms

 and characters twist the data, the transfer of twisted orbital integrals (i.e.

 geometric transfer) has been partially established by Renard.
 We shall describe